grantjo78/grantjo78.github.io/_posts/2022-04-27-hyperv-vm-deployment.md

 categories: [Hyper-V]
 ---

 This week I had a requirement to enable Hyper-V within a virtual machine in Azure.
 I've done this many times before but I've never documented the process and I always seem to forget a step.
+To start off with, we are going to look at the following:
+1. Selecting a Virtual Machine Series that Support Nested Virtualisation
+2. Creation of a Virtual Machine

+## Selecting a Virtual Machine Series that Support Nested Virtualisation

 Before enabling Hyper-V on a virtual machine, you need to ensure that it supports **nested virtualisation** (not all virtual machine series support nested virtualisation).